psm-compute/psm-compute.github.io/README.md

-# Unofficial tips and trick page of the PSM team
+# Unofficial tips and tricks page of the PSM team